Individual mobility

-Individual human mobility is the study that describes how individual humans move within a network or system.
+Individual mobility is the study that describes how individual humans move within a network or system.
 The concept has been studied in a number of fields originating in the study of demographics.
 Understanding human mobility has many applications in diverse areas, including spread of diseases, mobile viruses, city planning, traffic engineering, financial market forecasting, and nowcasting of economic well-being.

 Data

 In recent years, there has been a surge in large data sets available on human movements.
 These data sets are usually obtained from cell phone or GPS data, with varying degrees of accuracy.
 For example, cell phone data is usually recorded whenever a call or a text message has been made or received by the user, and contains the location of the tower that the phone has connected to as well as the time stamp.
 In urban areas, user and the telecommunication tower might be only a few hundred meters away from each other, while in rural areas this distance might well be in region of a few kilometers.
 Therefore, there is varying degree of accuracy when it comes to locating a person using cell phone data.
 These datasets are anonymized by the phone companies so as to hide and protect the identity of actual users.
 As example of its usage, researchers used the trajectory of 100,000 cell phone users within a period of six months, while in much larger scale trajectories of three million cell phone users were analyzed.

 GPS data are usually much more accurate even though they usually are, because of privacy concerns, much harder to acquire.
 Massive amounts of GPS data describing human mobility are produced, for example, by on-board GPS devices on private vehicles.
 The GPS device automatically turns on when the vehicle starts, and the sequence of GPS points the device produces every few seconds forms a detailed mobility trajectory of the vehicle.
 Some recent scientific studies compared the mobility patterns emerged from mobile phone data with those emerged from GPS data.

 Researchers have been able to extract very detailed information about the people whose data are made available to public.
 This has sparked a great amount of concern about privacy issues.
 As an example of liabilities that might happen, New York City released 173 million individual taxi trips.
 City officials used a very weak cryptography algorithm to anonymize the license number and medallion number, which is an alphanumeric code assigned to each taxi cab.
 This made it possible for hackers to completely de-anonymize the dataset, and even some were able to extract detailed information about specific passengers and celebrities, including their origin and destination and how much they tipped.